tegandbiscuits/lets-learn-rails-talk/use-rails.md

 Note:
 * Now we've got things initialized, let's get to implementing stuff

-* The first thing we're going to do is create the model for task groups
+* Tasks will belong to task groups, so lets create the task group model first
-* This model will be pretty simple, basically only have a name attribute
+* This model will be pretty simple, basically only have a title attribute

 ```sh [|1|2|3|]